jubelo1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-the basics of shell command
+shows the list of our directory